 Attachment of Earnings Order (AEO)

-An attachment of earnings is where a creditor will apply to the court for an order to allow them to take funds direct from your wages if you fail to keep up repayments on a debt.
+An attachment of earnings is where a creditor applies to the court for an order to allow them to take funds direct from your wages if you fail to keep up repayments on a debt.
 Your employer must by law deduct the monies from your wages and make payments to the creditor up until the time the debt is paid off.

 If the creditor has issued you a County Court Judgement and you have fallen behind with at least one payment, and you owe more than £50, a creditor is within their rights to apply to the court for an Attachment of Earnings.